samkj/samkj.github.io/about.md

 Outside of work, I am interested in startups and meeting new people for interesting conversations.
 But, Since I've moved to a new country and city, It will take some time to fix this.
 Occasionally, I play 🏸 too.

 <hr>
+## Experience
+*  June 2017 - Jan 2017: Worked as a Software Engineer at Samsung R&D Institute, Noida in Camera Applications Team.
+*  May 2016 - June 2016: worked as a Software Development Intern at HT Media Ltd. Gurugram.

 Text can be **bold**, _italic_, or ~~strikethrough~~.